MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 # Install Machine Learning Server for Windows

-Machine Learning Server runs machine learning and data mining solutions written in R and Python in standalone and clustered topologies.
+Machine Learning Server for Windows runs machine learning and data mining solutions written in R in standalone and clustered topologies.

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 The installation path for Machine Learning Server is new.
 If R Server 9.x is present, Machine Learning 9.2.1 is installed side-by-side at \Program Files\Microsoft\ML Server.
 We recommend uninstalling the previous version of R Server to reduce overhead.
 Because 9.2.1 is backward compatible, it is not necessary to have both.

+> [!Note]
+> Although you can add Python support during Setup, script that calls functions from Python libraries must execute on SQL Server 2017 Machine Learning Server or Spark over Hadoop Distributed File System (HDFS).

 ## System requirements